 The penalties defined by the Elderly and Incapacitated Victim's Protection act are separate and in addition to the penalties of the underlying offense.

-If you have been accused of harming the physical, emotional, or financial health of a vulnerable adult entrusted to you care, you need legal representation with experience in elder law now.
+If you have been accused of harming the physical, emotional, or financial health of a vulnerable adult entrusted to you care, you need a defense lawyer with experience in elder law now.
 Because the alleged victim is deemed helpless and susceptible to exploitation, you will be subject to vigorous prosecution and enhanced penalties if convicted.

 Call (405) 418-8888 to speak with an attorney about your case or submit the confidential case review form on our website.